Note: Listen to this great podcast episode from the folks at Hacking Your Leadership. They discuss this article and add a few nugget of their own!

 Pick up rotating questions from your library to add to the agenda and send over.

 Note - you should give complete freedom, and encouragement to the employee to always add their own agenda items.
 The one on one meeting is in fact, their meeting, not yours.
+Make sure you share this agenda with the employee in advance too, at least 3-4 days.

 #4 - Not making notes